aaronp/logic-first-ts/README.md

 # logic-first

-This project produces a 'logic-first' library used to add particular open-telemetry instrumentation to your application in order to generate architecture diagrams (e.g. C4 or mermaid/planuml sequence diagrams) from your code.
+This project produces a 'logic-first' library used to instrument your application in order to generate architecture diagrams (e.g. C4 or mermaid/planuml sequence diagrams) from your code.

 # About